 FirstEnergy reviews its allowance for uncollectible customer receivables utilizing a quantitative and qualitative assessment.
-Management contemplates available current information such as changes in economic factors, regulatory matters, industry trends, customer credit factors, amount of receivable balances that are past-due, payment options and programs available to customers, and the methods that the Utilities are able to utilize to ensure payment.
+Management contemplates available current information such as changes in economic factors, regulatory matters, industry trends, customer credit factors, amount of receivable balances that are past-due, payment options and programs available to customers, and the methods that the Utilities Electric Companies are able to utilize to ensure payment.
 FirstEnergy's uncollectible risk on PJM receivables, resulting from transmission and wholesale sales, is minimal due to the nature of PJM's settlement process and as a result there is no current allowance for doubtful accounts.

-Activity in the allowance for uncollectible accounts on customer receivables for the three months ended March 31, 2024, and for the year ended December 31, 2023 are as follows:
+Activity in the allowance for uncollectible accounts on customer receivables for the three six months ended March 31, 2024 June 30, 2024, and for the year ended December 31, 2023 are as follows:

 (In millions)

 Balance, January 1, 2023 \$ 137

 Provision for expected credit losses (1) 8

 Charged to other accounts (2) 34

-Write-offs ( 115 )
+Write-offs (115)

 Balance, December 31, 2023 \$ 64

-Provision for expected credit losses (1) 12
+Provision for expected credit losses (1) 12.32

-Charged to other accounts (2) 9
+Charged to other accounts (2) 9.17

-Write-offs ( 32 )
+Write-offs (32)(59)

-Balance, March 31, 2024 \$ 53
+Balance, March 31, 2024 June 30, 2024 \$ 53.54

-(1) Approximately \$ 3 million and \$ 15 million of which was deferred for future refund in the three months ended March 31, 2024 and the year ended December 31, 2023, respectively.
+(1) Approximately \$2 million and \$15 million of which was deferred for future refund recovery (refund) in the three six months ended March 31, 2024 June 30, 2024 and the year ended December 31, 2023, respectively.